benelan/need-info-action/README.md

 ## Closing Issues
-This Action can be used in conjunction with [Close Stale Issues](https://github.com/marketplace/actions/close-stale-issues), which can be set up to close issues with the `labelToAdd` after a certain amount of time.
+This Action can be used in conjunction with [Close Stale Issues](https://github.com/marketplace/actions/close-stale-issues), which can be [set up](https://github.com/benelan/need-info-action/tree/main/.github/workflows/close-issue.yml) to close issues with the `labelToAdd` after a certain amount of time.
+You can check out a test run [here](https://github.com/benelan/need-info-action/issues/28).

 ### Example
 ```yaml